AnyChart/docs.anychart.com/Common_Settings/Labels.md

 Label is a text box that can be displayed along a point on a chart.
 Labels usually shows the information that each point contains.
 It may display any additional information if it is defined by the labels settings.

-You can configure different settings for labels on select and hover.
+You can configure different settings of labels when they are hovered over and selected.

 ## Basic Setting